Leading Practices in Information Technology Management

 - For each project, develop a business case that identifies the key executive sponsor, business customers (or end-users), and the business needs that the IT project will support.

 - Define a process that the organization can use to select new IT proposals and reselect ongoing projects.

 - Monitor projects against cost and schedule expectations as well as anticipated benefits and risks.

-- Stage 3: Develop a complete investment portfolio
+- Develop a complete investment portfolio

 - Define criteria for determining which investments to include in the investment portfolio.
 Criteria could include quantitative or qualitative factors such as cost, benefit, schedule, and risk.

 - Use the criteria to select investments for the portfolio.